Al-Jabr: Quadratic equations

 Islamic mathematicians, unlike the Hindus, did not deal with negative numbers at all; hence an equation like bx + c = 0 does not appear in the classification, because it has no positive solutions if all the coefficients are positive.
 Similarly equation types 4, 5 and 6, which look equivalent to the modern eye, were distinguished because the coefficients must all be positive.

-The al-ğabr ("forcing", "restoring") operation is moving a deficient quantity from one side of the equation to the other side.
-In an al-Khwarizmi's example (in modern notation), "x2 = 40x − 4x2" is transformed by al-ğabr into "5x2 = 40x".
+Al-Jabr ("forcing", "restoring") operation is moving a deficient quantity from one side of the equation to the other side.
+In an al-Khwarizmi's example (in modern notation), "x2 = 40x − 4x2" is transformed by al-Jabr into "5x2 = 40x".
 Repeated application of this rule eliminates negative quantities from calculations.